nsgrantham/nsgrantham.github.io/uses.md

 ## This website

-nsgrantham.com is built with [Jekyll](http://jekyllrb.com), a blog-aware, static site generator in Ruby, and is hosted freely with GitHub Pages.
+nsgrantham.com is built with [Jekyll](http://jekyllrb.com) and hosted freely with GitHub Pages.
 Its structure and style is courtesy of Hydeout, a Jekyll 3.x refresh of Hyde, which I have [forked and modified slightly](http://github.com/nsgrantham/hydeout).

 ## Dotfiles